Werner Titel: Early career

 Werner Titel was born in Arnswalde (then part of the Prussian Province of Pomerania) on 2 May 1931 to a working-class family.
 He attended elementary and secondary school before being forcibly resettled to the Soviet occupation zone after the war.
 Titel completed an agricultural apprenticeship from 1946 to 1950 and attended the agricultural school in Zossen.
 In 1949, while working as a farm laborer, he joined the Free German Trade Union Federation (FDGB) and the Free German Youth (FDJ).

-In 1950, he moved to Frankfurt (Oder) to work as a agricultural research technician in Frankfurt (Oder), additionally joining the Democratic Farmers' Party of Germany (DBD), an East German bloc party founded on the instigation of and beholden to the ruling Socialist Unity Party (SED).
+In 1950, he moved to Frankfurt (Oder) to work as an agricultural research technician in Frankfurt (Oder), additionally joining the Democratic Farmers' Party of Germany (DBD), an East German bloc party founded on the instigation of and beholden to the ruling Socialist Unity Party (SED).
 He became a full-time party functionary of the DBD the next year, working for the DBD on youth issues, from 1951 to 1953 for the Brandenburg DBD and later the party as a whole.
 He additionally was a member of the Central Council of the FDJ from 1953 to 1955.

 During this time, he began working as an unofficial collaborator (IM) of the Stasi, codenamed "Lehmann", spying on his own party.